 Part 1 outlines a technique to release stored negative emotions by changing what you’re thinking about.
 It’s a great start to your personal development journey.
 Part 2 goes deeper into how to do this without the need for techniques.

 What are negative emotions for?

 Negative emotions are the way our unconscious mind lets us know there is something to learn.
 If we didn’t learn then we may make the same mistake twice.
 By learning, we can better ourselves and grow as people.
-Learning sometimes happens unconsciously over time however sometimes they cannot be resolved by ourselves so we talk with people who are close to us.
+Learning sometimes happens unconsciously over time, however, sometimes they cannot be resolved by ourselves so we talk with people who are close to us.

-Have you heard the story about the time someone lost their keys and got stuck outside their house all night or the time when they broke their arm falling off a roof as a kid or something similar yet they tell the story in joking manner with plenty of laughter?
-Events like these were most likely traumatic at the time yet a few days, weeks or years on there are no negative feelings associated with them whatsoever.
+Have you heard the story about the time someone lost their keys and got stuck outside their house all night or the time when they broke their arm falling off a roof as a kid or something similar yet they tell the story in a joking manner with plenty of laughter?
+Events like these were most likely traumatic at the time yet a few days, weeks or years later there are no negative feelings associated with them whatsoever.
 How can this be the case?

 The answer is because in each case the person learnt positive things from the events.
 These positive learnings prevented the person from repeating the same behaviour making the negative emotion redundant so it releases itself.

 By understanding the mechanics of this process of learning to release emotions, we can fast track this learning process by asking ourselves that very question: “what can I learn from this”.

 The five primary negative emotions and their uses

 - Anger - usually linked to poor communication

 - Sadness - feeling sorry for oneself, usually when things haven’t worked out how you’d imagined